 Habit 5.
 Ask Where Else This Person/Event Appears

 The Bible is a complete story made up of smaller stories–this means all the information or significance about a person or event isn’t within just one book.
 Use an index or even a word search tool on a Bible App to find out what other books in the Bible make mention of that person, place or phrase.
 This will give you context and a greater understanding.
 For example, in 2 Samuel you will read about the events that prompted many of the Psalms written by David.

 Habit 6.
 Cross Reference Unfamiliar Words or Topics

 The Bible is a story structured by actual historical events.
 Often a person or event is referenced in passing, assuming the original audience would have been very familiar with those events.
 Today, if I casually made a comment about 9/11, you would know exactly what I was talking about and would have the necessary context to understand the rest of my comment.
 We do not have the same familiarity with names and events in the Bible, so it is important to research the reference to understand the context of what is being said.

 For example: In Hebrews 12:14-24, the writer references Esau, Abel, Moses, a mountain that cannot be touched, and Mount Zion.
 All of these things point to the Old Testament.
-If you go back to Exodus, and Genesis and understand these people and references in their debut, the message in Hebrews will carry far greater meaning and clarity.
+If you go back to Exodus, Genesis, even Haggai, and understand these people and references, the message in Hebrews will carry far greater meaning and clarity.